Skip to main content

 • Volunteering proposal approved by the university with funding support.

-• Awarded Reaching Out Award and Scholarship by the HKSAR
+• Awarded Reaching Out Award and Scholarship by the HKSAR.

-• Awarded Taiwan Ministry of Education 2015 National iYouth Best Writing in Volunteering [News Coverage]
+• Awarded Taiwan Ministry of Education 2015 National iYouth Best Writing in Volunteering [News Coverage].

 ▌ Students Mentored